 Jessamin E. Cipollina, M.A.

 Concerns are growing about how poor oral health of older adults, aged 65 and older, negatively impacts physical and mental health as well as overall quality of life.
-According to the CDC (2018), 1 in 5 adults is reported to have untreated tooth decay or have lost all of their teeth, while 2 in 3 adults have gum disease.
-Tooth loss can further affect nutritional health and ability to enjoy most foods.
-Gum disease, including gingivitis and periodontitis incur infection, increased tooth and gum pain, and tooth loss associated with reluctance to smile and issues with speech (CDC, 2018; Hoeksema et al., 2017).
+According to the CDC, 1 in 5 adults is reported to have untreated tooth decay or have lost all of their teeth, while 2 in 3 adults have gum disease.1 Tooth loss can further affect nutritional health and ability to enjoy most foods.
+Gum disease, including gingivitis and periodontitis incur infection, increased tooth and gum pain, and tooth loss associated with reluctance to smile and issues with speech.1,2

 The CDC also cites various systemic factors that increase risk for poor oral health among seniors including one or more chronic conditions such as diabetes, cardiovascular disease, or cancer.
-Chronic mobility disorders such as arthritis, Parkinson’s disease, stroke, and dementia contribute to limitations in self-care including oral hygiene (Catalanotto, Koppelman, & Haber, 2017; Tomar, 2017; Haber et al., 2015).
-Social factors including, but not limited to: loss of dental insurance related to retirement, no Medicare dental benefit, isolation due to loss of spouse and/or peer group, depression, disability or institutionalization (Catalanotto et al., 2017; CDC, 2018) are also barriers to seeking dental care or carrying out effective oral hygiene.
-National data on oral health also shows significant disparities among older adults by race/ethnicity and income6.
-It is estimated that one third of older adults living in poverty have untreated decay and 36% are endentulous; this is four times the rates for older adults with annual household incomes at or above $47,0004,6.
-The vast array of factors that affect oral, physical, and social well-being can dramatically affect the quality of life (QOL) of this population.
+Chronic mobility disorders such as arthritis, Parkinson’s disease, stroke, and dementia contribute to limitations in self-care including oral hygiene.3-5 Social factors including, but not limited to: loss of dental insurance related to retirement, no Medicare dental benefit, isolation due to loss of spouse and/or peer group, depression, disability or institutionalization are also barriers to seeking dental care or carrying out effective oral hygiene.1,3 National data on oral health also shows significant disparities among older adults by race/ethnicity and income.6 It is estimated that one third of older adults living in poverty have untreated decay and 36% are endentulous; this is four times the rates for older adults with annual household incomes at or above $47,000.4,6 The vast array of factors that affect oral, physical, and social well-being can dramatically affect the quality of life (QOL) of this population.

 Maintaining good oral hygiene practice and self-care is a surprisingly important part of socializing and enjoying life.
 Our favorite social activities – dining out, laughing with friends, engaging in rich conversation – all necessitate being confident in ones’ appearance and being comfortable with smiling and engaging with others.
 Older adults that struggle with tooth loss, mouth pain and oral diseases struggle to enjoy tasteful and nutritional food or may be reluctant to engage with others because they lack self-confidence in their appearance.